 Martin Green, CEO and Director of Hull 2017, says:

 “This is exactly what Creative Communities is all about – showcasing local talent while giving young people an opportunity to develop that talent by working with national artists.
 Not only will the children be sharing the stage with a multi-platinum selling artist in October, but they will be performing a song specially written for them based on their own words.”

-A Song for Hull is a collaborative project between Hull and East Yorkshire Hospitals NHS Trust, Hull Children’s University, and HPSS Events.
+A Song for Hull is a collaborative project between Hull University Teaching Hospitals NHS Trust, Hull Children’s University, and HPSS Events.